Key takeaways:

 • Step 1: Thread each end into the bottom eyelets.

-• Step 2: Adjust the lace’s length so that the lace on the instep side is roughly 2 and ½ inches longer than the other lace.
+• Step 2: Adjust the lace so the instep-side lace is roughly 2.5 inches longer than the other.

 What Socks to Wear?